nakhan8/CSE-571-TeamProject/README.md

 2. Extract the project
 3. Run the project.
 4. Execution command:python environment.py --ngames 150 --niter 40 --gridsize 4 4 --numwumpus 1 --numholes 3 --bullets 3

+None of the arguments are compulsory.

+ngames indicates are number of games

+niter indicates number of iterations

+gridsize 4 4 indicates rowsize columnsize

+numwumpus indicates of Wumpus in grid

+numholes indicate number of holes in the grid

+bullets indicate the number of bullets that agent possesses

 5. For executing the Hybrid Logic Agent in a noisy action model.
 Just run "python wumpus.py -y"

 Noise: The agent goes Forward 90% of the times And takes either a left or a right turn 5% of the times respectively.